shortwavedave/geoserver-client/README.md

 ### Generate the api
 `openapi-generator-cli generate`
 ### Fix types
-Some of the types that are produced are not correct.
-Try to build the project to find the errors
+Some of the types that are produced are not correct, run `yarn build` to find the errors

 ## Packages
 NPM packages exist for each api, shown below.
 Packages can be installed by running, for example: